jeremycaine/hello-world/README.md

 # "Hello World" on OpenShift
 Application container images built and deployed using OpenShift practices are fully Kubernetes compliant and can be deployed to any k8s cluster.
-This walkthrough demonstrates some of those foundational practices that result in secure and well managed deployments fit for operating in an enterprise environment.
+This walkthrough demonstrates some of those OpenShift best practices that result in secure and well managed deployments fit for operating in an enterprise environment.

 ## Walkthrough
 ### [1.
 Build and Run a Local Hello World application](walkthrough/1-hello-world-begin.md)